 Warm, attentive service from owner and staff

-Reviewers consistently praise the owner's personal welcome, staff kindness despite language barriers, and service described as 'incredibly sympathetic' and 'five stars'—locals return daily.
+Reviewers consistently praise the owner's personal welcome, staff kindness despite language barriers, and service described as 'incredibly sympathetic'—locals return daily.

 Practical Information